-In celebration of Black History Month, Dr. Carl V. Hill, Vice President of Scientific Engagement at the Alzheimer’s Association, shares the significant contributions of pioneer Solomon Carter Fuller, M.D. on dementia research, and discusses how diversity continues to play an integral part in Alzheimer’s research today.
+In celebration of Black History Month, Dr. Carl V. Hill of the Alzheimer’s Association shares the significant contributions of pioneer Solomon Carter Fuller, M.D. on dementia research, and discusses how diversity continues to play an integral part in Alzheimer’s research today.

 When Dr. Alois Alzheimer selected several doctors from around the globe to be his research assistants in Germany, one of them was Dr. Solomon Carter Fuller, the first known black/African American psychiatrist, whose work includes some of the earliest publications on dementia in America.